 When their parents moved to Pasadena for health reasons in 1893, the brothers followed, setting up their architecture practice a year later.
 Then they launched into careers based on rounding out the sharp edges of the Arts & Craft Movement.

-“They’re credited with helping create the California bungalow, which is still being built today,” said David Mathias, whose new book on the brothers is coming out in September.
+“They’re credited with helping create the California bungalow, which is still being built today,” says David Mathias, whose new book on the brothers is coming out in September.
 “But as much as I love the architecture, the furniture is quite phenomenal – it’s just unbelievably graceful, with a simultaneous rusticity to it.”

 Charles, the designer of the two, was influenced by the post-and-beam construction and the broad eves of Japanese imperialism, as well as by the European craftsmanship of the Swiss chalet.
-“One sub-neighborhood in Pasadena named Arroyo Terrace became known as ‘Little Switzerland’ because there were eight or nine of their homes over a stretch of several hundred yards,” he said.
+“One sub-neighborhood in Pasadena named Arroyo Terrace became known as ‘Little Switzerland’ because there were eight or nine of their homes over a stretch of several hundred yards,” he says.

 They were careful to site their homes in ways that preceded Frank Lloyd Wright’s concept of the organic building, creating a perception that it was growing straight up out of the ground.
-“My favorite is the Richardson house in Porterville,” he said.
+“My favorite is the Richardson house in Porterville,” he says.
 “They made the adobe brick on site, and used boulders from the lot.”

 Inside, they took advantage of abundant and inexpensive Honduran mahogany, as well as teak, walnut, redwood and maple.
-“They used a lot of accent woods, like ebony and fruitwoods, for inlays,” he said.
+“They used a lot of accent woods, like ebony and fruitwoods, for inlays,” he says.
 “But they used mother of pearl, copper and silver for inlay too.”